kazuho/draft-kazuho-httpbis-incremental-http/draft-kazuho-httpbis-streaming-requests.md

 HTTP requests that they forward, while buffering requests that exceed this limit.

-Such intermediaries may apply a more restrictive concurrency limit to requests marked as incremental to ensure that capacity remains available for non-incremental requests, even when the maximum number of incremental requests is reached.
+Such intermediaries could apply a more restrictive concurrency limit to requests marked as incremental to ensure that capacity remains available for non-incremental requests, even when the maximum number of incremental requests is reached.
 This approach helps balance the processing of different types of